Category Archives: APPTENTIVE

 The Beginning –

-The Love Dialog started with a simple question, “Do you love our brand?” – a query that generated an 80% response rate.
-Based on how a consumer answers, they will redirect to another type of feedback interaction (survey, message center, rating R&R, etc.), which captures even more VOC feedback at scale.
+The Love Dialog started with a simple question: “Do you love our brand?” – a query that generated a 90% response rate.
+Based on their answers, consumers are redirected to another type of feedback interaction (survey, message center, rating R&R, etc.), which captures even more VOC feedback at scale.

 Segment Builder (pt2.): Customer Targeting

-The Love Dialog did well to solicit and capture various feedback interactions (surveys, messages, ratings, NPS) – but only in one-way communication.
+The Love Dialog did well in soliciting and capturing various feedback interactions (surveys, messages, ratings, NPS), but only in one-way communication.
 Most feedback SaaS platforms capture feedback and never return feedback to the customers.
 At scale, customers would like to know that their VOC was heard.

 Loyalty Builder

-Closing the feedback loop was the product goal.
-At a high level, the system is like an Entity Management, Crud system, and Query builder to allow customers to re-engage with their customers through automation.
-In their feedback, customers told us they wanted the ability to reconnect with their customers in the form of some interaction promotion or advertisement.
+The product goal was to close the feedback loop.
+At a high level, the system is like an Entity Management, Crud system, and Query builder that allows customers to re-engage with them through automation.
+In customer interviews, customers told us they wanted the ability to reconnect with their customers through some interaction, promotion, or advertisement.
 The Game changer…

 Audience Segments

 The platform’s real power was identifying a Customer ID and advertiser ID and augmenting the data supplied by the customer UUID.
-Customers can send custom key-value pairs, Zip Codes, DMA, Devices, Locations, membership, loyalty, and other metadata.
-Then Fan Signals augments the data and builds segment cohorts for the most accurate re-targeting.
+Customers can send custom key-value pairs, Zip Codes, DMAs, Devices, Locations, memberships, loyalty, and other metadata.
+Then, Fan Signals augments the data and builds segment cohorts for the most accurate re-targeting.

 UX/UI functionality Spec